quicwg/base-drafts/draft-ietf-quic-http.md

 as a connection error of H3_ID_ERROR.

 A server MAY use the same Push ID in multiple PUSH_PROMISE frames.
 If so, the decompressed request header sets MUST contain the same fields in the same order, and both the name and the value in each field MUST be exact matches.
-Clients SHOULD compare the request header sets for resources promised multiple times.
+Clients SHOULD compare the request header sections for resources promised multiple times.
 If a client receives a Push ID that has already been promised and detects a mismatch, it MUST respond with a connection error of type H3_GENERAL_PROTOCOL_ERROR.
-If the decompressed field sets match exactly, the client SHOULD associate the pushed content with each stream on which a PUSH_PROMISE was received.
+If the decompressed field sections match exactly, the client SHOULD associate the pushed content with each stream on which a PUSH_PROMISE was received.

 Allowing duplicate references to the same Push ID is primarily to reduce duplication caused by concurrent requests.
 A server SHOULD avoid reusing a Push